axionbuster/validus/README.md

 use validus::easy_rule;

 // easy_rule is a different macro that helps you define rules.
-// The difference with cheap_rule! is that leaves the error type
+// The difference with fast_rule! is that leaves the error type
 // untouched, and you need to return a Result<(), YourError>
 // instead of a bool in the closure. struct No;